MissStrong/ICS34U_Quad_1_2020-2021/ICS3U/Days 14-16/Note 3 - [Optional] Colours and Shapes in Pygame.md

 ### Colours in Pygame

-Most functions in Pygame that take a colour as parameters needs the colour to be expressed as a tuple.
+Most functions in Pygame that take a colour as a parameter need the colour to be expressed as a tuple.
 For convenience, we can make constants for the colours we use in our program.

 ```python
 # Initializing colours (using RGB values) so we can use them later